This fun packed day tour explores the Pinnacles, Yanchep National Park, Lancelin Sand Dunes and the Lobster Shack in Cervantes. Suitable for families.

 The Nullarbor is an adventure, this destination showcases the remote and undiscovered regions Western Australia and South Australia.
 Destinations that feature some of the best beaches, national parks and wildlife encounters on the planet.
-Our camping tours are from 3-10 days and offer truly unique experiences like sleeping under the stars in swags, swimming with dolphins and sea lions, hiking in beautiful national parks, surfing on mountainous sand dunes, treetop walks through ancient forests, cage diving with great white sharks and personalised indigenous culture.
+This Perth to Adelaide camping tour offers a truly unique experience like sleeping under the stars in swags, swimming with dolphins and sea lions, hiking in beautiful national parks, surfing on mountainous sand dunes, treetop walks through ancient forests, cage diving with great white sharks (optional) and personalised indigenous culture.

 Tour Highlights in this Perth to Adelaide tour for us include Wave Rock and other weird and wonderful rock formations, Fitzgerald River, Cape Le Grand National Park where there are incredible beaches and coastal hikes, Discover the natural wonders of South Australia’s wild Eyre Peninsula, Murphy’s Haystacks, Swimming with sea lions and dolphins (at the same time!), Shark cage diving with Great Whites, Sandboarding on mountainous dunes and hiking the Southern Flinders Ranges.

 9 Day Perth To Adelaide Tour